Semisopochnoi Island: Geology

 Semisopochnoi, the largest subaerial volcano of the western Aleutians, is 20 km wide at sea level and contains a caldera 8 km wide that formed as a result of the collapse of a low-angle, dominantly basaltic volcano following the eruption of a large volume of dacitic pumice.
 The high point of the island is 1,221 meter Anvil Peak, a double-peaked cone that forms much of the island's northern part.
 The three-peaked, 774-meter high Mount Young (formerly named Mount Cerberus) is a volcano within the caldera.
 Each of the peaks contains a summit crater; lava flows on the northern flank of Mt.
 Young appear more recent than those on the southern side.
 Other post-caldera volcanoes include the symmetrical 855 m high Sugarloaf Peak south-southeast of the caldera and Lakeshore Cone, a small cinder cone at the edge of Fenner Lake in the northeast part of the caldera.
 Most documented historical eruptions have originated from Mt.
 Young, although Coats (1950) considered that both Sugarloaf and Lakeshore Cone within the caldera could have been active during historical time.

-Semisopochnoi's last known volcanic eruptions took place in October 2018 and July 2019.
+Semisopochnoi's last known volcanic eruption took place from February 2021 to May 2023.
 A historic eruption of Semisopochnoi was reported in 1873, and at least four others may have occurred in the previous hundred years, but documentation is scant.
 These eruptions apparently emanated from the flanks of Mount Young; the most recent flow appears to be less than a century old.

 Easternmost North America location debate

 Semisopochnoi's position in the Aleutian Island Chain gives it the distinction of being the Aleutian island most immediately West of the 180th meridian, giving it longitudinal coordinates in the Eastern Hemisphere.
 Therefore, some have argued it is technically the easternmost location in North America.
-This is a counterintuitive argument considering its location near the extreme Western boundary of the United States and depends on a series of assumptions about the definition of boundaries between hemispheres, boundaries between continents, as well as whether island locations should even be considered part of a continent.
+This is a counterintuitive argument considering its location near the extreme western boundary of the United States and depends on a series of assumptions about the definition of boundaries between hemispheres, boundaries between continents, as well as whether island locations should even be considered part of a continent.